 Is it worth getting an autograph authenticated?

 Getting an autograph authenticated is absolutely worth it.
 You have to understand that the secondary autograph market is so flooded with fakes.
-Therefore, when it comes to selling autographs, it is almost a necessity to have it authenticated if you want to get close to its maximum potential value.
+Therefore, when it comes to selling autographs, it is almost a necessity to have them authenticated if you want to get close to their maximum potential value.
 You can see for yourself by going to eBay and searching the sold listings.
-For example the query “Harrison Ford -JSA -PSA -Beckett -SWAU” will filter out most of the certified autographs.
+For example, the query “Harrison Ford -JSA -PSA -Beckett -SWAU” will filter out most of the certified autographs.
 If you know anything about Harrison Ford’s signature, then the first thing you will notice is that nearly all of the results are fake.
 The second thing is that what should be $800+ autographs are going for $100 or far less.
 So if you are thinking of buying something with no COA, you should ask yourself “why doesn’t it have one?”